 The UBC welcomes competitors from all over the world as we are an equal opportunity organization.
 To be eligible to compete, dancers must be between the ages of 7-21, as of January 1 of the competition year.
 Dancers who are dancing or have danced professionally, bound by a contract or any length, are not permitted to compete.
 However, professional partners of eligible participants are permitted to compete as a non-competitive partner and must clearly state that on the competitor’s application.
 Dancers who attain a Trainee or Apprentice position are eligible to compete.
 A competitor can compete with a school or as an independent

 Each entry will be placed in one of the following age groups.
-Ages are determined as of January 1 of the year of the competition.
+Ages are determined as of January 1 of 2024.
 Universal Ballet Competition reserves the right to request proof of age for any contestant.

-*The pre-competitive division is for intermediate dancers ages 7-8.
-Dancers should not be performing on pointe for any entries, and all dancers in this division will be in the intermediate category.
+*The pre-competitive division is for dancers ages 7-8.
+Dancers should not be performing on pointe for any entries.
 Pre-competitive dancers are eligible to receive overall awards and scholarships to UBC competitions and UBC Workshops. *

 7-8 years old